 In December, U.S. Rep. Jerry McNerney of California’s 9th Congressional District wrote to the Chinese government asking it to "consider halting production of these chicken jerky treats until the FDA can determine whether or not the products contain tainted material."

-, the Chinese government was critical of the FDA’s advisory alert on the agency’s website, saying that "From the perspective of the Chinese side, there might be something wrong with the FDA's investigation guidance."
+In response, the Chinese government was critical of the FDA’s advisory alert on the agency’s website, saying that "From the perspective of the Chinese side, there might be something wrong with the FDA's investigation guidance."

 Do you feed your dog chicken jerky products?

-not to substitute chicken jerky treats for dog food and cautions owners of small dogs to be especially careful in limiting the amounts given to their pets.
+The FDA advises not to substitute chicken jerky treats for dog food and cautions owners of small dogs to be especially careful in limiting the amounts given to their pets.

 Stop feeding your dog these treats if the animal shows any of the following signs, which could occur within hours to days after ingestion: decreased appetite, decreased activity, vomiting, diarrhea, increased drinking of water or urination.

 If symptoms are severe or last more than 24 hours, contact your veterinarian and report any illness to the FDA Consumer Complaint Coordinator in your area.